Impact of non-stationarity on hybrid ensemble filters: A study with a doubly stochastic advection-diffusion-decay model: Doubly stochastic advection-diffusion-decay model (DSADM)

-where $\bar\sigma$ is the unperturbed value of $\sigma$ and $g(z)$ is the transformation function selected to be the scaled and shifted logistic function (also known as the sigmoid function in machine learning):
+where $\overline\sigma$ is the unperturbed value of $\sigma$ and $g(z)$ is the transformation function selected to be the scaled and shifted logistic function (also known as the sigmoid function in machine learning):

 where $b$ is the constant.
 The function $g(z)$ has the following property: it behaves like the ordinary exponential function everywhere except for $z \gg b$, where the exponential growth is tempered (moderated).
-Indeed, it tends to zero as $z \to -\infty$ in the same way the exponential does.
-Moreover, like $\exp(z)$, it is equal to 1 at $z=0$.
-With $b >0$, $g(z)$ saturates for $z \gg 0$ at the level $1+ \e^\mathnormal{b}$; this is the main difference of $g$ from the exponential function and the reason why we replace $\exp(z)$ by $g(z)$: to avoid too large values in $\sigma(t,s)$, which can give rise to unrealistically large spikes in $\xi$.
-We will refer to $b$ as the $g$-function saturation hyperparameter.
+Indeed, it exponentially decays as $z \to -\infty$.
+Like $\exp(z)$, it is equal to 1 at $z=0$.
+With $b >0$, $g(z)$ saturates as $z \to \infty$ at the level $1+ \e^\mathnormal{b}$; this is the main difference of $g$ from the exponential function and the reason why we replace $\exp(z)$ by $g(z)$: to avoid too large values in $\sigma(t,s)$, which can give rise to unrealistically large spikes in $\xi$.
+We will refer to $b$ as the $g$-function's saturation hyperparameter.
 For $b=1$, the function $g(z)$ in plotted in Fig.\ref{Fig_Logistic} alongside the exponential function.

-Due to the nonlinearity of the transformation function $g$, the field $\sigma(t,s)$ is non-Gaussian.
+Due to nonlinearity of the transformation function $g$, the field $\sigma(t,s)$ is non-Gaussian.
+Its pointwise distribution is known as logit-normal or logit-Gaussian.